Yep, that was me. June of 2016. Me at my “dread weight”.

 That was all it took to hook me.

 And thus I started my life as a Recovering Carbie.
-7 months and 106 pounds lost later and here I am.
+3 years down, approximately 160 pounds lost and here I am.
 I went from someone with a death sentence to a person on a mission.

 Low Carb went from a punishment to a lifestyle.
 Everything changed.
 Not just my body, but my mind, my family, EVERYTHING.